Nasir Uddin (anthropologist): Career

 In 2012, Uddin was awarded an Alexander von Humboldt Foundation fellowship to do another postdoctoral research at the Ruhr-Universität Bochum in Germany.
 During this time, Uddin taught courses in the Faculty of Social Sciences (2012–2013) while researching the anthropology of the state.
 He also did research at Heidelberg University, Germany, and Vrije Universiteit Amsterdam, the Netherlands as a visiting fellow in 2013.
-Later Uddin joined the Department of Anthropology at the London School of Economics and Political Sciences (LSE) as a visiting Scholar to continue his research on indigeneity, state-making, and marginality in the context of Bangladesh and South Asia in January 2014.
+Later Uddin joined the Department of Anthropology at the London School of Economics and Political Science (LSE) as a visiting Scholar to continue his research on indigeneity, state-making, and marginality in the context of Bangladesh and South Asia in January 2014.
 Then, Uddin joined the Refugee Studies Centre (RSC) at the University of Oxford as a visiting research fellow in 2018.
 At the same time, he worked as a Research Consultant at the School of Oriental and African Studies (SOAS), University of London.
 During his affiliation with Oxford University and SOAS, he worked on the ethnicity, identity, and representation of the Rohingya people.
 In addition, Uddin had been traveling across the world and giving lectures and presentations on his research on indigeneity, the state in everyday life, and refugee studies (particularly on the Rohingya people) regularly in many renowned universities of many countries, including the US, UK, Canada, Germany, France, the Netherlands, Japan, Australia, Indonesia, Malaysia, India and China.

 After the emergency of COVID-19 was lifted from across the world, Uddin was awarded an Asia Studies Visiting Fellowship at The East-West Center, Washington DC in 2022.
 He then worked as a visiting scholar in the Department of Anthropology at Johns Hopkins University, USA.
 In mid-2023, Uddin took up a visiting professor position as a James Fellow in SSSHARC at The University of Sydney, Australia.
 Then he was awarded a distinguished visiting professorship at CSEAS, Kyoto University, Japan.
-In 2025, Uddin was awarded a Visiting Scholar at the Mittal Institute at Harvard Uinversity.
+In 2025, Uddin was awarded a Visiting Scholar at the Mittal Institute at Harvard University.
+Later in 2015, Uddin was appointed as a Visiting Professor in the Department of Anthropology at South Asia Institute, Heidelberg University.
+Bedies, Uddin worked as a Mittal Institute Associate at Harvard university for six months from October 2025 to March, 2026.